PowerQuest 0.18.12

 • ... instead of yield return E.WaitSkip(0.5f); (use more or less dots for longer/shorter pauses)

 • They're only for editing 'Quest Scripts', the ones controlled by PowerQuest.
-Other unity scripting you do in the normal unity way (MonoDevelop/VisualStudio)
+If you want to do other unity scripting, do it the normal way (With VisualStudio, VSCode, etc)

 • You can only access the inside of script functions, and variables at the top of the script file.
-So adding more complicated functions needs to be done in MonoDevelop/VisualStudio
+So adding more complicated functions needs to be done in an IDE.

 • Autocomplete is limited to certain things, mainly QuestObjects.
 So it's not as nice as you'll get in a real IDE